HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Crab Cake Serving Suggestions:

-Have fun making these easy crab cakes in the air fryer, then serve them with fresh dill sauce to make a perfect summertime meal main dish for kicking back to enjoy on the patio with a cool glass of Riesling or Chardonnay.
+Have fun making these easy crab cakes in the air fryer.
+Then, serve them with fresh dill sauce for a perfect summertime main dish to kick back with on the patio with a cool glass of Riesling or Chardonnay.

 Plate them up with a simple green salad, or enjoy any of these delicious ideas for completing your meal: